SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with bipolar disorder.

 Group therapy: Process groups are held on a daily basis, while therapy groups, which are also led by licensed mental health professionals, are held one to two times per week.
 Some of the topics covered in group include, but are not limited to: communication skills, bullying, mindfulness, social skills, anxiety, and emotion regulation.

 Family therapy: Throughout the duration of therapy, parents will have weekly update calls with a SUWS therapist where they will be updated on their child’s progress, will be involved in treatment planning, and will be able to discuss any specific concerns they may have surrounding their child’s bipolar disorder.
-As part of our treatment process, SUWS of the Carolinas provides family members with a two day workshop, which is built on the “Love and Logic” model and is rooted in psychoeducation.
 Finally, there are a number of family webinars available online, which are provided to further support and involve parents in the therapeutic process.

 Experiential therapy: In addition to traditional therapeutic methods SUWS of the Carolinas offers a wide range of experiential therapies, both at base camp and in the wilderness.
 Some of the activities our students can participate in include: